hmakelin/gisnav/docs/vitepress/docs/deploy-for-development.md

 :::

 ::: tip Use uORB if possible
-The PX4 NMEA driver and the NMEA 0183 protocol itself does not support sub-second precision for timestamps, while the PX4 (v1.14) GPS driver seems to have hard-coded a 5 Hz / 200 ms frequency requirement for GPS messages even when using the NMEA protocol.
-This leads to the secondary NMEA mock GPS often being flagged as unhealthy.
-For context, see the driver code lines [gps.cpp#L985](https://github.com/PX4/PX4-Autopilot/blob/v1.14.2/src/drivers/gps/gps.cpp#L985), [gps.cpp#L994](https://github.com/PX4/PX4-Autopilot/blob/v1.14.2/src/drivers/gps/gps.cpp#L994) and [nmea.cpp#L545-L553](https://github.com/PX4/PX4-GPSDrivers/blob/release/1.14/src/nmea.cpp#L545-L553).

-The PX4 NMEA driver also hard-codes some variables like the `s_variance_m_s` speed variance to 0 which may lead to failsafes triggering (unverified) if only relying on GISNav for velocity estimates (e.g. when [simulating failure of the primary GPS](/README#simulate-gps-failure)).
+The PX4 NMEA driver hard-codes some variables like the `s_variance_m_s` speed variance to 0 which may lead to failsafes triggering (unverified) if only relying on GISNav for velocity estimates (e.g. when [simulating failure of the primary GPS](/README#simulate-gps-failure)).

 :::